Last Action Hero (video game): Reception

 Last Action Hero received negative reviews.
 Amiga Action called the Amiga version "utter trash" and wrote about the beat 'em up gameplay, "It's been done a million times before and each one of those million has been better executed than this."
 Stephen Bradley of Amiga Format criticized the game and the large number of enemy respawns.
 The One Amiga criticized the repetitive gameplay and background scenery, and called it "without a shadow of a doubt, the worst game ever."
 The magazine also considered the gameplay simplistic, writing that enemies could be "easily dispatched by simply sidling up to them and holding down the fire button," sending the player into a "punch-frenzy".
 Stuart Campbell of Amiga Power had the same complaints about repetitive scenery and the use of the fire button to easily dispatch enemies.
 Campbell wrote that Psygnosis and The Dome "should be utterly ashamed of themselves" for their involvement in the game.
+Peter Olafson of Amiga World was dismissive, calling it a poor Double Dragon clone and compared it to a monotonous nightmare.

 Game Players called the SNES version a "dull, lifeless, and frustration-filled" fighting game.
 The magazine was also critical of the Game Gear version, writing that it lacked action and would likely only appeal to fans of puzzle video games.
 In later reviews for the website AllGame, Brett Alan Weiss heavily criticized the Genesis and SNES versions, believing they were rushed through development in order to capitalize on the film.

+Last Action Hero sold 100,000 units.